Counter-Revolutionary Violence: Bloodbaths in Fact & Propaganda

 Counter-Revolutionary Violence: Bloodbaths in Fact & Propaganda is a 1973 book by Noam Chomsky and Edward S. Herman, with a preface by Richard A. Falk.
-It offers a critique of United States foreign policy in Indochina.
+It presented the thesis that the "United States, in attempting to suppress revolutionary movements in underdeveloped countries, had become the leading source of violence against native people".

 Contents

 Chomsky and Herman offer a critique of United States foreign policy in Indochina, with significant focus on the Vietnam War.
 They include sections on the My Lai Massacre, Operation Speedy Express, and the Phoenix Program.

-Chomsky and Herman introduced a framework in Counter-Revolutionary Violence (CRV) that became a hallmark of their work, which classified bloodbaths (and terrorist activities) in these categories of Washington, D.C. and the media's regard:
+Chomsky and Herman introduced a framework in Counter-Revolutionary Violence (CRV) that became a hallmark of their work, which classified bloodbaths (and terrorist activities) in these categories of Washington, D.C., and the media's regard: